ruggeri/tech-notes/algos/bloom-filter.md

 space), but then you probably want to increase the number of hash functions by one.

+NOTE: Everything here sounds a lot like lossy compression, and the theory around that.
+It sounds like bloom filters et cetera are just trying to get closer to some kind of optimal.

 ## Bloom Filter

 A Bloom filter is used to prevent searching for misses in a more